slak44/adapta-gtk-theme-cinnamon-spices/spice_specific/README.md

 ## Version / Modifications

-Changes in this fork:
+Changes in [this fork][this_adapta]:
 * Cinnamon - converted a [manual fix for cornerbar applets][cornerbar] in the spices theme to SCSS
 * Cinnamon - converted a [manual fix for the sound applet][sound_padding] in the spices theme to SCSS
 * Cinnamon - fix width of some text in sound applet
-* Cinnamon - support and fixes for versions 6.0, 6.2, 6.4
+* Cinnamon - support and fixes for style changes in version 6.4

 [cornerbar]: https://github.com/linuxmint/cinnamon-spices-themes/commit/1acded2135d31218834fb0d716d45d1866878629
 [sound_padding]: https://github.com/linuxmint/cinnamon-spices-themes/commit/e160215c3a7f5e4cec78b9eaa6d129cdba7e3968